cirosantilli/latex-submodule/readme.md

 Targets are sorted by increasing usefulness, simplicity or grouped by similarity of function.

+The make commands assume that you current dir is the same as the makefile.

 ## install-deps-ubuntu

 Installs all the required dependencies supposing user is on a ubuntu machine